Why these green lines look both straight and curved

 “In fact, these gray squares contain hidden patterns that our peripheral vision can see.
 There is an area of high visual acuity in our eyes called the fovea, and when we look directly at something, we use this area,” the scientist noted.

-However, like many other optical illusions, the image does not move before our eyes.
+However, like many other optical illusions, the image does not actually move.

 According to experts from the Queensland Brain Institute (Australia), optical illusions work because our eyes and brain “communicate in a very simple language, like a child who doesn’t know many words.”